The Contendings of Horus and Seth: Further reading and academic analyses

 In the Oxford publication of the Chester Beatty Papyrus I that contains "The Contendings of Horus and Seth", the discussion is conducted by Alan H. Gardiner, where he compares the story with the stories of the Greek deities and of Homer's Odyssey.

+In popular culture

+The myth of the conflict between Horus and Set has been adapted into various modern media: